Fiddle Leaf Fig

 The sap contains calcium oxalate crystals which are irritating to the mouth and stomach of pets and humans if ingested, leading to oral irritation, drooling, and vomiting.

-If leaves turn brown and drop, it may be due to overwatering or a cold draft.
-Small reddish-brown spots on new leaves often indicate edema from inconsistent watering schedules.
+Brown dropping leaves can mean overwatering or a cold draft.
+Small reddish-brown spots on new leaves often point to edema from uneven watering.

 In-Depth Care & Growth